jamiepla1/Azure-Landing-Zones/docs/content/accelerator/userguide/2_start/_index.md

 ---
-title: Phase 2 - Run PowerShell
+title: 2.
+Run PowerShell
+geekdocCollapseSection: true
 ---

 Phase 2 of the accelerator is to run the bootstrap.
 Follow the steps below to do that.